Car stereo buying guide

-It's important to make sure you choose a new stereo that fits perfectly in your dash.
-That part's easy — use our vehicle selector tool.
-Enter your vehicle information, and we'll filter out the options that won't work in your vehicle.
+It's important to make sure you choose a new stereo that fits in your dash.
+Checking fit is easy using our vehicle selector tool.
+Enter your specific vehicle information, and we'll filter out the options that won't work in your vehicle and display the ones that will.
 Plus, we'll let you know about the installation kits, special adapters, and instructions that you'll need — which we offer at a discount when you buy your new stereo from us.

 How do you listen to your music?

 Answering this question is the next step in selecting the right car receiver.
 Knowing which options are "must-haves" will help you narrow your search and focus on the features that are important to you, so that you can listen in your preferred ways:

 - Android Auto™ and Apple CarPlay®: We carry a wide selection of receivers that offer this smartphone functionality.
 They provide access to a huge array of music apps (and more) right from the touchscreen or voice control.
 Check out our guides to car stereos with Apple CarPlay and car stereos with Android Auto for more details.